eliujl/tts_from_youtube/README.md

 sudo apt install espeak-ng-data
 ```

-## Usage
+## Installation

-1. Clone the repository to your local machine:
+Clone the repository to your local machine and install the required packages:

    ```bash
    git clone https://github.com/eliujl/tts_from_youtube